How to prevent fires in your home

 Unattended cooking equipment

-Left alone, pots and pans on your stovetop can quickly overheat and cause a fire, so make sure to keep an eye on your cooking.
-Once you’re done, remember to double check that the stove or oven is turned off.
+Left alone, pots and pans on your stovetop can quickly overheat and cause a fire, so make sure to keep an eye on them.
+Once you’re done cooking, remember to double check that the stove or oven is turned off.

 Also, move flammable items like wooden utensils, tea towels, and oven mitts away from hot surfaces.